-COLUMBUS, OHIO (November 7, 2018) – The Public Utilities Commission of Ohio (PUCO) today accepted the results of AEP Ohio’s wholesale auction that will determine its standard service offer through May 2020.
+COLUMBUS, OHIO (March 6, 2019) – The Public Utilities Commission of Ohio (PUCO) today accepted the results of AEP Ohio’s wholesale auction that will determine its default generation rates through May 2020.

-The one-year product auction resulted in four winning bidders and an average clearing price of $46.16 per megawatt hour (MWh) for the delivery period of June 2019 through May 2020.
+The auction resulted in six winning bidders and an average clearing price of $46.63 per megawatt hour (MWh) for the delivery period of June 2019 through May 2020.

 The results will be blended with previous and future auctions to help determine the price-to-compare for AEP Ohio’s customers during the delivery period.